Basic Quantum Algorithms: Qubit and superposition

 The coexistence of bits 0 and 1 cannot be implemented in a classical device, since it is not possible to have low and high voltage simultaneously, as everyone knows.
-In quantum mechanics, though hard to believe, it is possible to have a quantum system (usually microscopic) with low and high voltage at the same time.
-This coexistence can only be completely maintained if the quantum system is fully isolated from the surrounding macroscopic environment.
-When we measure the quantum system to determine the voltage value, the measuring device inevitably affects the voltage, outputting a stochastic result, which is either low or high voltage, similar to the classical bit.
-In other words, coexistence is only maintained when no one (and no thing) is trying to determine whether the voltage is high or low.
+In quantum mechanics, though hard to believe, it is possible to have a quantum system (usually microscopic) in a \textit{superposition} of the states corresponding to low and high voltage.
+This coexistence cannot be understood within our classical intuition; it is something fundamentally new that becomes clear only through the mathematical formalism.
+This superposition can only be fully maintained if the quantum system is sufficiently isolated from the surrounding macroscopic environment.
+When we measure the quantum system to determine the voltage value, the measuring device inevitably interacts with the system, producing a stochastic result, which is either low or high voltage, similar to the classical bit.
+In other words, superposition is maintained only as long as no measurement interaction reveals which outcome would be obtained.

 Note that quantum mechanics is a \textit{scientific theory}, meaning its laws and results can be tested objectively in laboratories.
 In addition, unnecessary laws and statements are promptly discarded.
-Therefore, the statement ``coexistence is only maintained when the system is isolated'' has practical consequences and is a statement that has been tested and re-tested for over 100 years in thousands of quantum mechanics laboratories worldwide.
-On the other hand, alternative theories that are more classically palatable, which could help in understanding or visualizing the quantum superposition, have been ruled out by experimental tests.
+Therefore, the statement that superposition requires isolation has practical consequences and has been tested and re-tested for over 100 years in thousands of quantum mechanics laboratories worldwide.
+On the other hand, alternative theories that attempt to reproduce classical intuition without superposition have been ruled out by experimental tests.

 From a computational point of view, we have a qubit in superposition and we use this feature in a circuit.
 For example, the circuit

 tells us that the initial ``value'' of the qubit is $\ket{\psi}$ and this information is conveyed unchanged from left to right until a measurement is performed, as shown by the \textit{meter} (the display of a voltmeter).
 The measurement outputs 0 or 1.
 Classical information is conveyed by a double wire.
 If the state of the qubit is $\ket{\psi}=\ket{0}$, a measurement will necessarily output 0 and if the state is $\ket{1}$, a measurement will necessarily output 1.
 In the general case, if the state is $\alpha\ket{0}+\beta\ket{1}$, a measurement will return 0 with probability $|\alpha|^2$ or 1 with probability $|\beta|^2$, as shown in the circuit The output can be depicted by a histogram of the probability distribution.
 It is important to repeat the fact that $\alpha$ and $\beta$ are called \textit{amplitudes} of the state $\alpha\ket{0}+\beta\ket{1}$ and are numbers that can be negative and may have an imaginary part.
 On the other hand, $|\alpha|^2$ and $|\beta|^2$ are positive real numbers in the interval $[0,1]$ and are called probabilities.
 A careless interchange between amplitudes and probabilities creates unforgivable errors.